tuhinpal/tuhinpal.github.io/src/blog/cloudflare-pages.md

 Cloudflare just lanuched beta version of Cloudflare Pages.
 It is now available for everyone.
 In this Blog we will discuss about it's pros and cons also we will setup a site using cloudflare pages.

 ### Pros :
-- Very first & Globally Available
+- Very fast & Globally Available
 - Github integration
 - Seemless page build for each commit
 - Custom domain & SSL (Not a shared one)